alexanderfountain/underguard/src/pages/blog/2020-07-29-how-to-cope-with-the-increase-in-demand-for-ecommerce.md

   - ecommerce call center
   - ecommerce customer service outsourcing
 ---
 The virus has put many countries into lockdown.
-Since people can't go out shopping, many of them started resorting to online shopping.
-The considerable increase in demand has created complete chaos on the market.
-The giant companies like Amazon and eBay are struggling to complete all orders, even though they have tens of thousands of workers.
-Some small local businesses have absolutely exploded, and the trend of online shopping has resulted in a massive overflow of orders.
+Since people can't go out shopping, many people have resorted to online retail.
+The considerable increase in demand has created chaos on the supply chain market.
+The behemoth companies like Amazon and eBay are struggling to complete all orders, even with the thousands of workers they employ.
+Some small local businesses have absolutely exploded, and the trend of online shopping has resulted in a massive order flow.

 That has led to several different problems that can only be solved by outsourcing e-commerce customer service.
 But where can you [outsource eCommerce customer service](https://www.ugteleservices.com/blog/2019-06-19-call-center-outsourcing/)?
 Who can you trust to take care of your customers?
 These are some of the questions we'll answer in this article.